meili-epfl/Meili/README.md

 - Make posts and interact with them (upvote/downvote and comment)
 - Add reviews

-Without logging in, the user can only benefit from the app in read-only mode.
+Without logging in, the user can benefit from the app in read-only mode.

 ### Local cache: